 This post is an elaboration on what started as a Twitter thread.

-I’m told that in Norway electrical power is very reliable, but also very dependent on electricity, including for heating.
+I’m told that in Norway electrical power is very reliable.
+But Norway is also very dependent on electricity, including for heating.
 Alternative sources of fuel such as propane are hard to find.